-We close this handbook as we began, by saying how proud we are of all of your accomplishments.
 Please remember as a professional educator the importance of lifelong learning.
 The study of education should not be considered a product but a process, not the means to a goal, but something always incomplete as you redefine your goals.

-On behalf of everyone who supports the graduate programs of the School of Education at the W, I would like you to know that we are pleased to have been a part of your journey as a professional educator.
-We do want to know how you are progressing well after you graduate and depend on you to keep us updated as you continue to grow professionally!
+On behalf of everyone who supports the graduate programs of the School of Education at the W, I would like you to know that we are pleased to be a part of your journey as a professional educator.
+We do want to know how you are progressing well after you graduate and depend on you to keep us updated as you continue to grow professionally.